LucyManalang/Personal-Trainer/README.md

 - **Rolling Window**: Each day, yesterday's "Tomorrow" becomes "Today" (with recovery-based refinement), and a new "Tomorrow" is generated.
 - **Schedule Sync**: The plan's `block_type` is hard-overwritten with the actual schedule, guaranteeing the plan always matches the Week Ahead.
 - **Context-Aware Coaching**: The AI considers your Goals, Schedule, Recent Load, and Recovery.
-    - *Example*: If you have a "Strength" block and low recovery, it might suggest a low-intensity session instead of max effort.
+    - *Example*: If you have a "Strength" block and low recovery, it might suggest a lower-intensity session instead of max effort.

 ### 5. Conversational Plan Editing
-- **Pencil Button**: Each day card has a pencil icon that opens a chat modal.
+- **Pencil Button**: Each day card has an edit icon that opens a chat modal.
 - **Chat with Coach**: Ask the AI to modify your plan in natural language (e.g., "Make it 30 min shorter", "I tweaked my ankle", "Swap squats for deadlifts").
 - **Live Updates**: The plan card refreshes immediately with the coach's revisions.
 - **Persistent**: Edits are saved to the backend and survive page refreshes.